-The Academy's current level of unrestricted and restricted reserves (not including the pension reserve) is £330,398 (2021 - £201,191).
-The Governors' plan to use these funds to further augment staffing to support the development of the new Inclusion Team, to continue to provide training and support for Subject Leaders as they review and improve the curriculum; to make necessary improvements to the outdoor learning environment for our Nursery (Phase 2&3), complete a planned programme of maintenance and repair works, renew/replace the ICT provision - PCs/laptops/iPads on the 2022/2023 asset management list and support the development of playtime/lunchtime provision including the recruitment of additional personnel.
-It will also be used to supplement the budget in the future as forecasts indicate that this will be necessary especially when the 'bulge year' (Year 6 in 2022/2023) leave the academy.
-The Academy's current level of free reserves is £214,405 (2021 - £201,191).
+The Academy's current level of unrestricted and restricted reserves (not including the pension reserve) is £329,239 (2022 - £330,398).
+The Governors' plan to use these funds to further support the development the Inclusion Team, to continue to provide training and support to improve the teaching of writing, to make necessary improvements to the outdoor learning environment for our Reception and to complete a planned programme of maintenance and repair works.
+It will also be used to supplement the budget in the future as forecasts indicate that this will be necessary as the 'bulge year' left the academy at the end of the 2022-2023 academic year lagged funding will reflect the fall in pupil numbers.
+The Academy's current level of free reserves is £213,645 (2022 - £214,405).

-c.
+b.
 Investment policy